 There are situations in which third-party entities face liability.
 Numerous nursing homes obtain external food delivery services while also contracting security and healthcare professionals.
 A service provider who enters a contract can face liability if their negligence or misconduct results in harm.
 Hired security companies working for nursing homes can be held responsible for assaults on residents if they fail to deliver proper protection.

-A: The claim amount you can pursue varies according to how serious the harm is, total medical expenses, emotional distress, and any additional damages.
+The claim amount you can pursue varies according to how serious the harm is, total medical expenses, emotional distress, and any additional damages.
 West Virginia does not impose a cap on compensatory damages for wrongful death cases but places limitations on non-economic damages in medical malpractice claims.
 The financial outcomes of settlements and verdicts vary based on the specific situation and degree of nursing home abuse.

-A: The designated abuse coordinator in nursing homes is usually the compliance officer or another appointed staff member who handles abuse prevention and reporting duties.
+The designated abuse coordinator in nursing homes is usually the compliance officer or another appointed staff member who handles abuse prevention and reporting duties.
 This person verifies staff compliance with federal and state regulations, conducts investigations into abuse claims, and contacts authorities when required.
 The abuse coordinator educates staff on how to detect abuse and implement appropriate responses.

-A: The West Virginia Department of Health and Human Resources (DHHR) and the Office of Health Facility Licensure and Certification (OHFLAC) regulate nursing homes in West Virginia.
+The West Virginia Department of Health and Human Resources (DHHR) and the Office of Health Facility Licensure and Certification (OHFLAC) regulate nursing homes in West Virginia.
 These agencies perform licensing oversight while carrying out inspections to ensure adherence to federal and state regulations.
 Residents and their families can file complaints through these agencies to report violations.